Rajendra Kumar: 1969–1980: Further works as a lead

 In 1969, Rajesh Khanna gained nationwide success with his blockbusters Aradhana and Do Raaste.
-With Khanna’s rise, Kumar’s career began to lose some of its earlier momentum.
+With Khanna's rise, Kumar's career began to lose some of its earlier momentum.
 In 1969, he had three releases - Anjaana, Shatranj, Talash.
 Anjaana and Talash were successful but Shatranj didn't do well at the box office.

 In 1970, Kumar continued to deliver hits in Ramanand Sagar's Geet opposite Mala Sinha and his brother Naresh Kumar's Ganwaar opposite Vyjayanthimala.
-His other releases, including C. V. Sridhar's Dharti and Raj Kapoor's Mera Naam Joker, in which he played a small role, were failed commercially.
+His other releases, including C. V. Sridhar's Dharti and Raj Kapoor's Mera Naam Joker, in which he played a small role, failed commercially.
 The next year, his sole release and final collaboration with Mohan Kumar took place for the romantic drama Aap Aye Bahaar Ayee opposite Sadhana and Prem Chopra.
 The film backed up with melodious songs composed by Laxmikant–Pyarelal like "Mujhe Teri Mohabbat Ka Sahara", "Aap Aye Bahaar Ayee" and "Tumko Bhi To Aisa Kuchh Hota", were box office hit.

 In 1972, Kumar appeared alongside Hema Malini and Rekha in another of Naresh Kumar's directional venture, the action drama Gora Aur Kala.
-A remake of Tamil mega hit Neerum Neruppum, was successful venture in Hindi and emerged a blockbuster as well as the fifth highest grossing film of the year.
+A remake of Tamil mega hit Neerum Neruppum, was successful venture in Hindi and emerged a blockbuster as well as the fifth highest-grossing film of the year.
 He then collaborated with Dharmendra and Mala Sinha for Ramanand Sagar's war action film Lalkar.
 Lalkar was one of the costliest films of its time, but managed to do average at the box office.
 Following a brief hiatus, Kumar appeared in Adurthi Subba Rao's Sunehra Sansar (1975) and Naresh Kumar's Do Jasoos (1975), both of which performed well commercially.
 In the late-1970s, he starred in moderately successful films, such as Daku Aur Mahatma (1977), Shirdi Ke Sai Baba (1977), Sone Ka Dil Lohe Ke Haath (1978), Aahuti (1978) and Bin Phere Hum Tere (1979), with exception being Saawan Kumar Tak's hit drama film Saajan Bina Suhagan (1978), co-starring Nutan and Vinod Mehra.

 1981–1993: Later career

 In 1981, Rajendra Kumar launched and acted alongside his son Kumar Gaurav in the romantic musical Love Story.
 The film was a huge blockbuster and one of the biggest hits of the year.
 Its soundtrack composed by R. D. Burman was highly successful and the second best-selling Hindi film album of the 1980s.
 But Love Story proved to be the only huge successful film of his son's career.
 Afterwards, Kumar did a guest appearance in another film with his son Star (1982) and took up supporting roles in few films like Lovers (1983), Main Tere Liye (1988), Clerk (1989) but none of them were successful.

 In 1993, Kumar gave his last appearance in Singeetam Srinivasa Rao's action drama Phool, which he also produced.
-It opened to negative response from critics and didn't performed well commercially.
+It opened to negative response from critics and did not perform well commercially.